Introduction to Work Probation Periods for Employers

 What are my employee’s rights and entitlements?

-Do I need to give a reason for dismissal during the probationary period?
+Do I need to give a reason for termination during the probationary period?

 What about an extension?